Billy Magnussen: Film

 Magnussen appeared in the films Blood Night: The Legend of Mary Hatchet and Happy Tears, which stars Demi Moore and Parker Posey.
 He starred as Claude in the film Twelve, which was released July 30, 2010.
 He played Neil Thomas, a World War II hero, in the 2011 film The Lost Valentine, based on the book of the same name by James Michael Pratt, which aired on CBS on January 30, 2011.
 That same year, he also played Thor in Whit Stillman's Damsels in Distress.
 In 2012, he starred in the independent feature Surviving Family.

 Magnussen starred in his breakout role as Rapunzel's Prince in Rob Marshall's 2014 film Into the Woods.
 In 2016, Magnussen appeared in The Great Gilly Hopkins, opposite Kathy Bates, as Ellis, the social worker in charge of Gilly Hopkins, played by Canadian actress Sophie Nélisse.
 The role was originally written for a female in the novel and stage play.
 In 2019, Magnussen played the newly created role of Prince Anders in Disney's live action adaptation of Aladdin, directed by Guy Ritchie.
 He returned to Disney in 2025, playing Pleakley in Lilo & Stitch.

 In the 25th James Bond film No Time to Die (from Eon Productions), Magnussen plays CIA officer Logan Ash, who tries to convince a retired Bond to assist with a mission.

-He will play a leading role in the upcoming film Violent Ends with Alexandra Shipp.
+In 2025, he played the lead role in Violent Ends.